11 Riveting Facts About Mars

 Few celestial objects have fascinated humankind throughout history more than the Red Planet.
 For over a century, we've longed to know more about Mars and the beings that we speculated lived there.
 When NASA dispelled the notion of creatures scurrying along the rusty plains, it raised a more tantalizing prospect: that we might one day be the creatures that call Mars home.

-Mental Floss spoke to Kirby Runyon, a researcher at the Johns Hopkins University Applied Physics Laboratory, and Tanya Harrison, the director of research for Arizona State University's NewSpace Initiative, to learn more about the place your kids might live one day.
+Mental Floss spoke to Kirby Runyon, a research scientist at the Johns Hopkins University Applied Physics Laboratory, and Tanya Harrison, the director of science strategy for Planet Labs, to learn more about the place your kids might live one day.

 Compared to Earth, Mars is a tiny Styrofoam ball, with a diameter just over half of ours and one-tenth of our mass.
-Its gravity will be an absolute nightmare for future colonists, at .38 that of their native planet.
+Its gravity will be an absolute nightmare for future colonists, at 38 percent of that on their native planet.
 (That means a person weighing 100 pounds here would weigh just 38 pounds on Mars.)

 You won't want to get a breath of fresh air on Mars unless you're trying to suffocate: Its atmosphere is 95.32 percent carbon dioxide, with a little nitrogen and argon thrown in.
 (Earth's atmosphere, by contrast, is mostly nitrogen and oxygen.)
 When you do try to take that single, hopeless breath, the tears on your eyeballs, saliva in your mouth, and water in your lungs will immediately evaporate.
 You won't die right away, but you'll probably want to.

 They're called Phobos and Deimos, which translate to Fear and Dread, respectively.
-They're shaped like potatoes and don't exactly fill the evening sky: Standing on the Martian surface, Phobos would appear to be about one-third the size of Earth's moon; Deimos would look like a bright star.
+They're shaped like potatoes and don't exactly fill the evening sky.
+If you were standing on the Martian surface, Phobos would appear to be about one-third the size of Earth's moon; Deimos would look like a bright star.